seb821/espRFLinkMQTT/README.md

 It includes the following main functions:

 - Receive data from RFLink board and forward to MQTT server in JSON and RAW format (separate topics)
+- Receive data from RFLink board and forward to RAW format to TCP socket
 - Receive commands from MQTT server and forward to RFLink board
+- Receive commands from TCP socket and forward to RFLink board
 - Perform conversions so that data on MQTT server can be used directly (hexadecimal to decimal for example)
 - See data directly in web interface, send commands, change settings
 - Configure which IDs should be filtered and sent to MQTT server